-If present, standby/run mode alarms will be both visual and audible, the Red LED oval under the TOUCHLINK LCD display will turn on, and the TOUCHLINK LCD screen will also display a description of the alarm in place of the NuAire Logo along with alarm silence icon.
-Depending upon the alarm type, the LFBSC profile will also indicate in red the alarm present.
+If present, standby/run mode alarms will be both visual and audible, the Red LED oval under the TOUCHLINK LCD display will turn on, and the TOUCHLINK LCD screen will also display a description of the alarm along with alarm silence icon.
 Audible alarms can be silenced or will produce an alarm tone for 10 seconds, then into a ring back cycle of once every 2 seconds.
 Pressing the alarm silence icon will silence the audible alarm for 15 minutes, then into a ring back cycle at of once every 2 seconds.